-One of my favorite things about watching my kids play is that it reminds me how much creativity lies within each one—we were born as creative people, whether we’ve cultivated that into adulthood or not.
-At ten, Phoebe becomes totally immersed in drawing, building and creating stories, and Henry, seven, continually surprises me with the connections he makes between ideas that would never have occurred to my adult mind.
-They’re not concerned with learning how to be creative—instead, they embody it.
+One of my favorite things about watching my kids play is that it reminds me how much creativity lies within each one.
+We were born creative people, whether we’ve cultivated that into adulthood or not.
+At twelve, Phoebe becomes totally immersed in drawing, building and creating stories, and Henry, ten, continually surprises me with the connections he makes between ideas that would never have occurred to my adult mind.
+They’re not concerned with learning how to be more creative—instead, they embody it.

 Thanks for Signing Up!